ParacosmFR/Panda-Roux/readme.md

 ### Commands list

-see /commands folder to have a command list. there is a lot of animations commands for the moment, but i will add moderation interactions of course.
+See /commands folder to have a command list. there is a lot of animations commands for the moment, but i will add moderation interactions of course.